ppy/osu-wiki/news/2024/2024-05-11-new-featured-artist-633397.md

 ![](https://assets.ppy.sh/artists/419/header.jpg)

 **633397** is best known for their ominously titled breakcore tunes that incorporate elements from across the genre spectrum.
-Given [his background in osu!mania](https://osu.ppy.sh/users/11392390), it should come as no surprise that **633397** pulls inspiration from well-known figures in the osu! space like [goreshit](https://osu.ppy.sh/beatmaps/artists/57), [Camellia](https://osu.ppy.sh/beatmaps/artists/31), [Kobaryo](https://osu.ppy.sh/beatmaps/artists/96), and [Kurokotei](https://osu.ppy.sh/users/398275)!
+Given ::his background in osu!mania::{ user-id=11392390 }, it should come as no surprise that **633397** pulls inspiration from well-known figures in the osu! space like [goreshit](https://osu.ppy.sh/beatmaps/artists/57), [Camellia](https://osu.ppy.sh/beatmaps/artists/31), [Kobaryo](https://osu.ppy.sh/beatmaps/artists/96), and ::Kurokotei::{ user-id=398275 }!

 **18** breakcore-adjacent tunes have just moved into [**633397**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/419).
 If you want housewarming gift ideas, a beatmap might be a good choice.